lexruee/useful-gnome-shell-extensions/README.md

 [AlternateTab](https://extensions.gnome.org/extension/15/alternatetab/) | Substitutes Alt-Tab with a window based switcher that does not group by application.
 [Applications Menu](https://extensions.gnome.org/extension/6/applications-menu/) | Adds a category-based menu for applications.
 [Dash to Dock](https://extensions.gnome.org/extension/307/dash-to-dock/) | Transforms the dash from the GNOME application overview into a dock.
-[Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/) | Make the black top panel transparent when there are no maximized windows present.
+[Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/) | Makes the black top panel transparent when there are no maximized windows present.
 [Suspend Button](https://extensions.gnome.org/extension/826/suspend-button/) | Adds a suspend button to the GNOME status menu.
 [Workspaces to Dock](https://extensions.gnome.org/extension/427/workspaces-to-dock/) | Transforms GNOME Shell's overview workspaces into an intelligent dock.
 [Workspaces to Dock](https://extensions.gnome.org/extension/427/workspaces-to-dock/) | Transforms GNOME Shell's overview workspaces into an intelligent dock.